davidspies/standing-relations/README.md

 ## Feedback Operators
 In addition to creating acyclic relational graphs, it is also possible to create _cyclic_ graphs where relational outputs feed back into inputs until all collections stabilize.
-To create a feedback loop in this way, use one of the three `CreationContext::feed`, `CreationContext::feed_once`, or `CreationContext::feed_ordered` methods.
+To create a feedback loop in this way, use one of the three `CreationContext::feed`, `CreationContext::feed_ordered`, or `CreationContext::feed_while` methods.

 TODO Explain these